A cerebral abscess is a pus-filled pocket of infected material in your brain. It is sometimes called a brain abscess.

 Tests of a sample from the abscess to determine the cause of your infection

 Your healthcare provider can treat cerebral abscesses with medicines.
 These include:

 Medicines to reduce seizures

 You may also need surgery, especially for larger abscesses.
 Your surgeon will go through your skull to expose your brain.
-He or she will drain material in the abscess and, if possible, remove it entirely.
+They will drain material in the abscess and, if possible, remove it entirely.
 If the abscess is deep in your brain, your surgeon may need to drain it with a needle, with help from a CT or MRI scan.
 These help direct the needle to the right area.